Home » WAEC » WAEC Registration 2023 – What You Need to Know

 What is the procedure for registering for WAEC exams?

-The May/June WASSCE and the November/December WASSCE are both registered via the internet (online).
-The May/June exam is for school candidates, and the schools are submitting applicants to take care of all entry processes.
+The May/June WASSCE and the November/December WASSCE are registered online.
+The May/June exam is for school candidates, and the schools are submitting applicants to handle all entry processes.

-A potential candidate buys an admission scratch card, which allows him or her to fill out the entry form on the Council’s registration website, www.waeconline.org.ng.
+A potential candidate buys an admission scratch card, which allows him or her to fill out the entry form on the Council’s registration website, waeconline.org.ng.

-The identification photo card, which contains crucial information about the candidate’s center name, location, number, and the topics entered, is then printed from the website by a registered candidate.
+The identification photo card, which contains crucial information about the candidate’s centre name, location, number, and the topics entered, is then printed from the website by a registered candidate.

 The examination timetable and topic syllabuses are also provided on the website for prospective candidates.
 It is vital to remember that once a potential applicant pays the authorized charge to the accredited selling agent, he or she receives the payment receipt and pin.

-A. Candidates must register for a least eight (8) and a maximum of nine (9) topics and sit for them.
+Candidates must register for at least eight (8) and a maximum of nine (9) topics and sit for them.

 The following items must be included: (i) English, (ii) Mathematics, and (iii) At least one Nigerian language (see footnote) (iv) A minimum of one of physics, chemistry, or biology. (v) At least one of English Literature, History, or Geography. (vi) At least one vocational course or Agricultural Science.